 When adventurous 12-year-old Bett Devlin peeks at her single father's emails, she's horrified to discover that her father is in love — and that he and his new boyfriend are planning to send their daughters to sleepaway camp together, so they can "accidentally" meet one another.
 Avery Bloom is Bett's opposite, bookish and fearful, and the girls agree they'll NEVER become friends.
 Except while they're at camp, friendship blossoms anyway, and when it appears that their dads are going to part ways, the two girls are determined to find a way to be sisters after all.
 Told entirely in letters and emails, and written by two bestselling authors, this laugh-out-loud novel celebrates the many ways that people can become family.

 11-year-old Tilly Pages' mother disappeared shortly after she was born, and she found solace in the thousands of books at her grandparents' bookshop, and her one friend, Oskar.
 But when some of the avid reader's favorite characters — including Anne of Green Gables and Alice from Wonderland — make an appearance, Tilly learns she can travel into any story she chooses.
 Tilly's bookwandering is more powerful than most, though, and when a creepy employee of the shop follows her into the books, she and Oskar must dig into the mystery... which might even reveal what really happened to Tilly's mother.
 This imaginative ode to the magic of books is sure to make young readers wish they could bookwander with Tilly.
-Tilly's story continues in Tilly and the Lost Fairy Tales and The Map of Stories.
+For more of Tilly's adventures, check out our Pages & Co.
+Collection.

 One hundred years ago, women finally completed a decades-long fight for the right to vote in the UK and the US — and now, in this exquisitely illustrated book, acclaimed artist David Roberts teaches young people all the ins and outs, highs and lows, of the Suffrage Movement!
 Suffragette: The Battle for Equality follows the trajectory of the movement in the U.K. and visits some key figures and moments in the United States as it presents Millicent Garrett Fawcett, Emmeline Pankhurst, Ida B. Wells, Susan B. Anthony, as well as fascinating facts about the movement — like the martial art that became known as "suffrajitsu"!
 Filled with vivid illustrations throughout, this engaging book provides a unique resources to introduce the nuances of the Suffrage Movement in a vibrant, appealing package.